+- Activate license with a key: If the app requires a license, you need to activate it.
+Use this option if vour device doesn't have internet access.
 If you don't have a license key, go to axis.com/products/analytics.
-You need a license code and the Axis product serial number to generate a license key.

-- Activate license automatically: If the app requires a license, you need to activate it.
-Use this option if your device has internet access.
-You need a license code to activate the license. - Deactivate the license: Deactivate the license to replace it with another license, for example, when you change from a trial license to a full license.
+You need a license code and the - Axis product serial number to generate a license key.
+Activate license automatically: If the app requires a license, you need to activate it.
+Use this option if - Deactivate the license: Deactivate the license to replace it with another license, for example, when you change from a trial license to a full license.
 If you deactivate the license, you also remove it from the device. - Settings: Configure the parameters. - Delete: Delete the app permanently from the device.
 If you don't deactivate the license first, it remains active.